 Section 5.
 Participant Obligations.

-A. Participant shall comply with, and be bound by, all ERCOT Protocols.
+A. Participant shall comply with, and be bound by, all ERCOT Protocols and Other Binding Documents.

 B. Participant shall not take any action, without first providing written notice to ERCOT and reasonable time for ERCOT and Market Participants to respond, that would cause a Market Participant within the ERCOT Region that is not a “public utility” under the Federal Power Act or ERCOT itself to become a “public utility” under the Federal Power Act or become subject to the plenary jurisdiction of the Federal Energy Regulatory Commission.